echoreader/echoreader.github.io/contents/how-to-implement-human-centered-ai-ethics.md

 *   **Data Minimization:** I always ask, "Do we *need* this data to solve the problem?"
 Collect only what is essential.
 Less data means less risk.
 *   **Explicit Consent:** Move beyond legalese.
 Consent should be an ongoing, informed conversation, not a one-time checkbox.
-*   **Robust Data Governance:** This is the operational backbone.
+*   Robust [**Data Governance**](https://bytehuman.blog/data-governance-strategy-example/): This is the operational backbone.
 It means having clear policies for how data is stored, accessed, audited, and deleted.
 Who has access?
 How is it secured?
 Answering these questions is foundational to **trust**.

 ### 2. Relentless Pursuit of Fairness and Bias Mitigation